scotentSD/patterns/_docs/Content/01-vertical_alignment.html..md

 - Articles on a page have the images vertically aligned on one side.
 - You can use either side as long as you stick to it.
 - Align headings in a similar manner.
+- Thde GOOD example (below) is easy to scan the headings or images

 ![alignment options](alignment.png)

 ## Anti Pattern
 - Articles on a page that alternate between Images on Left and Right of page
+- The BAD example (above) is hard to scan and can also cause issues for people with extra Accessibility challenges

 ## Supporting research
 - This is a common pattern that is seen on many usability test rounds